TDS in Nestlé Waters' Brands

 Our Brands & TDS

-In the United States, NWNA has seven regional brands, offering something for just about every taste and TDS level!
+In the United States, NWNA has six regional brands, offering something for just about every taste and TDS level!

 Because our regional brands are 100% natural spring water, and we do not add or take out any minerals, the flavor varies region to region.
 The TDS of our regional spring waters reflect the nature of the geology associated with the regions of the country from where they are sourced from.
 Some rocks, like limestone, dissolve more readily and have higher mineral content.
 Other rocks like granite or quartz sandstone do not dissolve easily and will have lower TDS values (less mineral content).